jhnwnstd/shannon/README.md

    A KenLM language model is trained on the formatted corpus.
 This model is used to calculate the entropy based on n-grams (sequences of n adjacent characters or glyphs).

 3. **Calculate Entropy**:
-   - **H0 (Zero-order approximation)**: Calculated using the logarithm of the alphabet size.
+   - **H0 (Zero-order Entropy)**: Calculated using the logarithm of the alphabet size.
-   - **H1 (First-order approximation)**: Calculated using the frequencies of individual characters or glyphs.
+   - **H1 (First-order Entropy)**: Calculated using the frequencies of individual characters or glyphs.
-   - **H2 (Second-order approximation)**: Calculated using the probabilities of encountering the same character twice when randomly sampling.
+   - **H2 (Second-order Entropy)**: Calculated using the probabilities of encountering the same character twice when randomly sampling.
 This is also known as collision (or Rényi) entropy and is given by the formula:
      ```python
      H2 = -np.log2(np.sum(probabilities**2))
      ```
-   - **H3 (Third-order approximation)**: Calculated using the KenLM model to predict the next character or glyph in a sequence.
+   - **H3 (Third-order Entropy)**: Calculated using the KenLM model to predict the next character or glyph in a sequence.

 4. **Calculate Redundancy**:
    Redundancy is calculated as the percentage reduction in entropy due to the language's statistical structure: